hpc4cmb/toast/docs/docs/install.md

 If you need to uninstall this editable version (for example to test out a new stable version from conda-forge, etc), just use pip to uninstall toast first.

+!!! note

+    If you are using a conda environment created from scratch without using the conda_setup.sh helper script (for example by conda installing toast to get dependencies), then you may need to install additional packages when installing in editable mode.
+Conda install scikit-build-core, pybind11, cmake, and ninja before using `pip install -e`.

 ### OS Package Dependencies